 Bike-N-Ride: Bike there.
 Bus back.
 TART is proud to collaborate with BATA on their Bike-n-Ride transportation program.
 Click Here to learn more about how you can explore Traverse City and Suttons Bay in comfort and convenience.

-Leo Creek Preserve: This seven acre preserve, funded and operated by former TART Trails Board Member Kate Thornhill, is open to the public.
+Leo Creek Preserve: This seven acre preserve, cared for by former TART Trails Board Member Kate Thornhill, is open to the public.
 It showcases a permaculture landscape adjacent to a cedar stand where the coldwater stream, Leo Creek, flows through on its way to Suttons Bay.
 The gardens, art and natural features are a joy to behold any time of year!
 The preserve plays host to school groups, artists, elder care groups and folks who simply take advantage of a special trailside resting place.
 It is yet another example of how trails can foster a sense of community and bring people together.
 A special thank you to Kate and her crew of volunteers for providing such a special space for everyone to enjoy.
 And if you haven’t yet been, put Leo Creek Preserve on your list of places to visit your next time out on the Leelanau Trail.